AugustusMadden/Madden-React-Code-Portfolio/README.md

       - Use the command `git clone <url>` and download.
       - Open the folder in VS Code or your preferred coding software

+   To commit any updates made:

+      - Open Terminal/GitBash, and navigate to the space where the file exists
+      - Use the command `npm start` to see a preview of your build.
+Use Control/Command + C to exit
+      - Type `npm run deploy`.
+Enter password if asked.
+You should see the following

+         - The build folder is ready to be deployed.

+         - > 00-practice-app@0.1.0 deploy
+         - > gh-pages -d build

+         - Published

   ## Credits
    Thanks to MDN and W3 for support documentation.